mkamleh/tamatem-project/README.md

 Port: 5173

-# 🔐 Why Cookie-Based Authentication?
+# 🔐 Why Cookie-Based JWT Authentication?

 We use secure, HTTP-only cookies for auth, which provides: